 our promise to our membership

-To offer a lifetime of financial services to meet your changing needs: fostering a relationship of trust, dignity and respect.
+We provide a lifetime of financial services to meet our members’ changing needs, fostering a relationship of trust, dignity and respect.

 the credit union difference

 - Member Owned: Each member has equal ownership and one vote

 - Volunteer Oriented: Volunteers exemplify our philosophy of “People Helping People”